Edema refers to swelling due to fluid buildup in bodily tissues. It is common in the skin but can affect the brain, lungs, and other organs.

-During pregnancy, the body releases hormones that encourage fluid retention, and a woman tends to retain more sodium and water than usual.
+During pregnancy, the body releases hormones that encourage fluid retention.
+The body also retains more sodium and water than usual.
 The face, hands, lower limbs, and feet may swell.

-When a woman is resting in a reclined position during pregnancy, the enlarged uterus can press on a vein known as the inferior vena cava.
+When a person rests in a reclined position during pregnancy, the enlarged uterus can press on a vein known as the inferior vena cava.
 This can obstruct the femoral veins, leading to edema.

 During pregnancy, the blood clots more easily.
-This can increase the risk of deep venous thrombosis (DVT), another cause of edema.
+This can increase the risk of deep vein thrombosis (DVT), which is another potential cause of edema.

-- malnutrition, where edema can result from low protein levels in the blood
+- malnutrition, wherein edema can result from low protein levels in the blood

-- a low consumption of vitamin B 1, B 6, and B 5
+- a low intake of vitamin B 1, B 6, and B5

 - cardiovascular disease